 The Authority has furnished all information in this Official Statement relating to the Authority.
-The financial statements of the Authority in Appendix A as of June 30, 2020 and for the year then ended have been examined by KPMG LLP, independent certified public accountants, to the extent set forth in their report, without further review to the date hereof.
-KPMG LLP, the Authority's independent auditor, has not been engaged to perform and has not performed, since the date of its reports included herein, any procedures on the financial statements addressed in those reports.
-KPMG LLP also has not performed any procedures relating to this Official Statement.
-Also included in Appendix A are the unaudited financial statements of the Authority as of December 31, 2020, and for the six month period then ended.
+The financial statements of the Authority in Appendix A as of June 30, 2022 and for the year then ended have been examined by CliftonLarsonAllen LLP, independent certified public accountants, to the extent set forth in their report, without further review to the date hereof.
+CliftonLarsonAllen LLP, our independent auditor, has not been engaged to perform and has not performed, since the date of its report included herein, any procedures on the financial statements addressed in that report.
+CliftonLarsonAllen LLP also has not performed any procedures relating to this offering document.

 Any statements in this Official Statement involving matters of opinion or estimates, whether or not expressly so stated, are intended as such and not as representations of fact.
 This Official Statement contains statements which, to the extent they are not recitations of historical fact, constitute "forward looking statements."
 In this respect, the words "estimate," "project," "anticipate," "expect," "intend," "believe" and similar expressions are intended to identify forward looking statements.
 A number of important factors affecting the Authority could cause actual results to differ materially from those stated in the forward looking statements.
-This Official Statement is not to be construed as a contract or agreement between the Authority and the Owners of the Officed Bonds being offered hereby.
+This Official Statement is not to be construed as a contract or agreement between the Authority and the Owners of the Offiered Bonds being offered hereby.